“Exercise intensity is simply the amount of contraction that you generate in the working muscle per unit of time.

 So the only way you’ll ever build maximum muscle naturally, especially “maximum muscle in minimum time”, is by achieving maximum intensity for any strength-training or weight-training exercise that you do.
 That’s how important exercise intensity is, in regards to building muscle!

-dating service over 60 The Role of Exercise Intensity, in the Process of Muscle Growth Stimulation
+The Role of Exercise Intensity, in the Process of Muscle Growth Stimulation

 The crucial role that exercise intensity plays in the process of muscular hypertrophy (muscle growth) has been known for decades, going all the way back to research done in Germany a century ago.
 But amazingly, after all these years, nobody in history has ever offered us a correct, complete, practical definition for exercise intensity, as it relates to strength-training and muscle growth stimulation.
 Until now.